cwi-swat/ifip-wg216/meetings/Santiago2026.md

-To hang out, in addition to the Providencia neighborhood, a nice option is Barrio Italia, as well as Plaza Ñuñoa is also quite nice. Ñuñoa in general is a bit more residential than Providence, but now has metro lines, so this is changing and it's easy to commute between these sectors.
+To hang out, in addition to the Providencia neighborhood, a nice option is Barrio Italia, as well as Plaza Ñuñoa is also quite nice. Ñuñoa in general is a bit more residential than Providencia, but now has metro lines, so this is changing and it's easy to commute between these sectors.

 Vitacura and Las Condes are more upscale neighborhoods, and you'll find the usual big hotels, malls, etc. in these comunas.